carpentries/instructor-training/episodes/08-motivation.md

 you can help people with their impostor syndrome by sharing stories of mistakes that you have made or things you struggled to learn.
 This reassures the class that it's OK to find topics difficult.
-Being open with the group makes it easier to build trust and make students confident to ask questions.
+Being open with the group makes it easier to build trust and make learners confident to ask questions.
 (Live coding is great for this: typos let the class see you're not superhuman.)

-You can also emphasize that you want questions: you are not succeeding as a teacher if no one can follow your class, so you're asking students to help you learn and improve.
+You can also emphasize that you want questions: you are not succeeding as a teacher if no one can follow your class, so you're asking learners to help you learn and improve.
 Remember,
 it's much more important to *be* smart than to *look* smart.